 There is also the option to dispose of your garden waste at a local tip or Household Waste Recycling Centre.
 Find out where your nearest tip is at www.lichfielddc.gov.uk/tips www.tamworth.gov.uk/tips

 What if I don't want my bin?

-We are sorry but we are not offering a collection service for unwanted brown bins.
+We are sorry but we are not offering a collection service for unwanted garden waste.
 This is because you, or someone else who may move into your property in the future, may wish to sign up at a later date.
-We may also charge for brown bin replacements in future.
-If you don't want to sign up, why not use your brown bin for garden storage?
+We may also charge for garden waste bin replacements in future.
+If you don't want to sign up, why not use your garden waste bin for garden storage?

 Back To Top